Bathroom & Shower Renovation Average Time

 How long does a bathroom renovation take?
-In general, our Sweeten contractors say that the construction period for a bathroom project will average about two to three weeks.
-Overall, expect the renovation to take between six weeks to three months for the planning, execution, and wrapping up loose ends.
-If you plan to move plumbing or electrical, be prepared to apply for city permits and board approvals, the biggest culprits for lengthening renovation timelines.
-Sweeten, a free renovation service matching homeowners with vetted general contractors, breaks down a bath renovation step-by-step.
+Sweeten general contractors say the construction period will average 20–30 working days.
+Overall, a renovation can take between six weeks to three months, from planning to punch list.
+If you plan to move plumbing or electrical wiring, be prepared to apply for city permits and board approvals.
+They are the biggest culprits for delaying renovations.

 STEP 1: Close on your property (1-3 months)